matthew-lang/showcase/README.md

 showcase
 ========

-a Simple php site to showcase your other web projects
+a Simple php site to showcase your other web projects.
+It works by checking for a showcase.html file in subdirectories at its current location.